What’s On… The Flower Show and Village Society events

 Events are advertised on this website and on big boards outside the shop.
 Usually, when tickets are required for events they are held in the shop.

-The summer Village Day on the recreation ground.
-Always a popular event, it brings together young and old, with teas, a bar, BBQ and stalls.
+The summer Village Day on the recreation ground is always a popular event, although it isn’t held every year.
+It brings together young and old, with teas, a bar, BBQ and stalls.
 Sometimes this has been combined with a big national event, such as the Coronation lunch and before that the Queen's Platinum Jubilee.
 Then there's a big village lunch in a marquee, usually supported by the Parish Council.

 A week or so before Christmas the village gathers round the tree outside the shop for an hour for Carol Singing with a brass band.
 In the future this will be outside the Forge when works are completed.